Communication (COMM)

 This course introduces students to theories about the ways in which social media influences society and provides students the opportunity to employ those theories via practical application.

-This course introduces students to the basic practices and principles for writing for different mass media.
+The course introduces students to the basic practices and principles for creating and implementing a comprehensive mass communication plan.

 This course examines the development of motion pictures from its beginning to the present day.
 Films will be screened representing various movements, periods, and styles.